conjohnerton/conjohnerton.github.io/pages/posts/gotta-go-fast.md

 I also moved away from consuming coffee and turned instead to brewing loose leaf green tea.
 That habit also sticks with me to this day, but I do enjoy a shot of coffee sometimes too!

 Another note: my current eating schedule is between 12:30 PM and 9:30 PM.
-I often push it forward a little bit because I find that I get deep work done around lunch time.
+I often push it forward a little bit because I find that I get deep work done around lunch time and eating a little later often fits better into my schedule when I'm out with others.

 ---